StonyBrookDB/Clinician-Centered-LLM-Discharge-Summaries/README.md

 # Code and Data Release for our preprint, _Clinician-Centered Evaluation of Large Language Model-Generated Discharge Summaries for Longer Hospitalizations: Insights from Hospitalists and Primary Care Physicians_

 This repository serves as the public release of code and de-identified data used for the study.
+Individual README files are available within each submodule.

 It is structured as follows: